wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 ### Configuration of DigitalOcean cluster

-After choosing DigitalOcean Provider from the list of providers an access token needs to be provided.
+After choosing DigitalOcean Provider from the list of providers, an [access token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/) needs to be provided.

 To spin up a new cluster in your account some configuration details need to be provided as well:
 * cluster region,